A number of people have hit out at Domino’s after spotting Corby workers advertising offers while dressed as superheroes in the sun.

 Workers carrying sandwich boards dressed as figures such as Spiderman could be seen on the A6003 near the Rockingham roundabout, Cottingham roundabout and Danesholme turn this morning (Tuesday).

-The Northants Telegraph has received a number of calls and many have taken to Twitter to voice their anger at the ‘exploitation’.
+Many have taken to Twitter to voice their anger at the ‘exploitation’.

 Corby councillor Matt Reay took to social media to say: “Appalled that @Dominos_UK are still exploiting cheap labour in #Corby in temperatures as high as this.